Lapland

 Arrival

-We arrive at the Arctic Circle, the land of great snow and Aurora Borealis.
-Our transfer across the ice of Lake Inari will take us to our remote base where, if we're lucky, we'll be able to enjoy the Northern Lights far away from distractions.
-During our first local dinner we acclimatise and get to know our hosts and each other.
+We arrive at the Arctic Circle, a land of crisp, fresh snow and northern lights.
+After a quick (and the only) grocery shopping, our shuttle takes the group to a lakeside cabin half an hour away, where everyone is geared up for the local weather, from boots to hoodies.
+After a short training session, we'll get on the snow sleds and then zip across the ice of Lake Inari to our remote base, where, with a bit of luck, we'll be able to enjoy the Northern Lights far away from any distractions.
+Our first local dinner will be used to settle in and get to know our host and each other.

 Day 2